Anyone who has watched the episode of Sex and the City where Samantha has a chemical peel will probably have vowed never to have any such treatment.

 So, don’t do a Samantha and make an “impulse purchase”; do your research, speak to a practitioner and make sure you give yourself the relevant amount of recovery time.

 Don’t forget that while chemical peels can lead to amazing results, they should only be performed by medically qualified practitioners who know exactly what they are doing.
 After all, we are talking about acid, which if used by someone inexperienced, could lead to a whole range of issues.
-You'll soon be able to search for medically qualified practitioners here on Glowday.
+You can now search for medically qualified practitioners here on Glowday.